g8tr1522/LuaArrayMethods/README.md

 ### This is an incomplete project!
 This project is in the alpha stage.
 There are several implementation improvements I haven't gotten around to, and I still have plenty of more functions to add.

-I don't have much documentation other than what's provided in this README.
+I don't have much documentation.
+	- See the section "How to use the lam module" in this README.
+	- There are brief function explanations in the [wiki](https://github.com/g8tr1522/LuaArrayMethods/wiki).
+	- [Click here](https://github.com/g8tr1522/LuaArrayMethods/wiki/docs-:-methods) to see explanations of the various array methods.
-Some functions have explanations in their respective source files, escpecially the less obvious ones.
+	- If you need more detailed explanations for a function, some have explanations in their respective source files, escpecially the less obvious ones.
-I eventually plan on adding a full documentation either on this repo's GitHub wiki, or as an Ldoc.
+	- I eventually plan on adding a full documentation either on this repo's GitHub wiki, or as an Ldoc.

+### Installation
+_If "lam.lua" is in the root directory of your main file_, then simply require the `lam` module from "lam.lua" and you should be good to go.

+_Else,_
+declare a global constant `_lamroot` in your main.
+This should be a string containing the path to "lam.lua" relative to your main file.

+Eg, if your project folder was:
+    - 'project/main.lua'
+    - 'project/src/LuaArrayMethods/lam.lua'
+Then in your main file, you should add two statements:
+    - `_lamroot = 'src/LuaArrayMethods/'`
+    - `lam = require(_lamroot..'lam')`

 # **How to use the lam module**

 ## Quick Overview
 - creates vanilla lua arrays from 'maker' functions
     - `arr = lam.make.range(-0.5, 1, 2.5)`  -->  {-0.5, 0.5, 1.5, 2.5}
-- operate on vanilla lua arrays (VLAs)
+- operate on vanilla lua arrays (VLAs) with the 'Basic methods'
+	- `lam.basic.copy(vla)`
     - `lam.basic.foo(vla, ...)`
     - `lam.basic.mult(arr, 1/0.5)`	 -->  {-1, 1, 3, 5}
 	- in the above two examples, `vla` and `arr` are left unchanged
-- modify a vanilla lua array:
+	- modify VLAs with assignment:
     - `vla = lam.basic.foo(vla, ...)`
     - `arr = lam.basic.mult(arr, 1/0.5)`	 -->  {-1, 1, 3, 5}
 - create a 'lamarray' (an object from `lam.new`)
     - `o = lam.new( {...} )`
     - `o2 = lam.new("range", -0.5, 1, 2.5)`
-- lamarrays act like vanilla lua arrays
+- lamarrays act like vanilla lua arrays in some ways
     - `#o2`         --> 4
     - `o2[3]`       --> 1.5
     - `o2[3]='n'`   --> o2 is now {-0.5, 0.5, 'n', 2.5}
-    - `o2[3]=nil`   --> o2 is now {-0.5, 0.5, 2.5}  (this may change in the future)
     - pass `o` to `ipairs`.
 No suprises!
-- but there are some exceptions:
+- but there are exceptions:
+    - `o2[3]=nil`   --> o2 is now {-0.5, 0.5, 2.5}  (this may change in the future)
     - `o:unpack()`  --  don't use `table.unpack(o)`
 	- don't pass `o` to `pairs` unless you want to access its object properties!
 	- you can access indices beyond the bounds of a lamarray
 		- `o2` has a length of three, but you can index beyond three!
 		- `o2[4]`, `o2[-1]`, and `o2[0]` return `-0.5`, `0.5`, and `2.5` respectively
-- lamarray methods have all the 'basic' methods:
+- lamarray methods have all the 'basic' methods.
+Access them with the colon syntax :
-    - `o2:shuffle()`   --> could be {-0.5, 2.5, 0.5}, but `o2` hasn't changed
-    - `o2:shuffle_()`  --  use an underscore to change the lamarray in place.
+    - `o2:sample()`
+	- `o2:add(1)` -- `o2` is still {-0.5, 0.5, 2.5} (see below)
-- The manipulator methods can be 'chained' (like in Ruby)
+- lamarray manipulator methods can be 'chained' (like in Ruby)
 	- Use underscores to change the lamarray in place (like the `!` in Ruby)
-    - `o2:add_(1):add_(1)`  --> `o2` should now be {1.5, 2.5, 4.5} (if we didn't shuffle)
+    - `o2:add_(1):add_(1)`  --> `o2` should now be {1.5, 2.5, 4.5}
 	- no underscores preserves the original lamarray, but returns a new lamarray with the result
 	- `o2:add(-2)`  --> this returns a new lamarray with {-0.5, 0.5, 2.5}
 - some lamarray-specific methods: